oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - consider testability when designing code: ensure that important features are easy to invoke and access for testing.

-- treat tests as an important source of documentation.
+- treat tests as an important source of documentation: some of the effort put into documenting an interface may be better directed toward creating tests that can also be used as examples.

+### Test fixtures and mocking

+For data-intensive applications, including many DH applications, consideration should also be given to creation of text fixtures (e.g., datasets against which the tests are run), or "mocking" of the interfaces through which such data is accessed.
+This aspect has not been explored as part of the project reported here.

+See also the section "Data preparation" below.

 ## Application code version management issues

 The MELD libraries are being used by different developers in different institutions, who also apply fixes and updates to the libraries themselves.
 This has meant that different branches of the MELD code being used in different applications over extended periods of time, exacerbating the consistency issues noted previously.

-There was some lack of clarity about the code governance (e.g. the exact requirements for updating the reference version of the software that should be the basis of all new applications (and preferably any that are actively being developed).
+There was some early lack of clarity about the code governance (e.g. the exact requirements for updating the reference version of the software that should be the basis of all new applications (and preferably any that are actively being developed).

-### Mitigations
+### Suggested mitigations

 - establish a governance structure early in the project.
 It doesn't need to be complex: one of it's main purposes is to let all developers know what is expected in order to update the main codebase.